fedora-copr/rpmeta/README.md

 pipx install git+https://github.com/fedora-copr/rpmeta.git
 ```

+##### Dependencies

+In order for `rpmeta` (and all of its subpackages) installation from pip to work directly,
+you need to install these dependencies:

+- gcc
+- krb5-config
+- python3
+- clang

+##### Man pages

-However, since pip cannot distribute UNIX manpages, if you want them available, you need
+Since pip cannot distribute UNIX manpages, if you want them available, you need
 to install them manually via:

 ```bash